sannilatvala/music-generator/documentation/testing.md

 - test_generated_note_chains_in_original_notes: Checks if all note chains, with a length of ngram+1, in the generated sequence are present in the original sequences.
 This ensures that the markov chain algorithm and trie data structure works correctly.

+- test_generate_sequence_returns_empty_list: Tests that the generate_sequence method returns an empty list when no valid sequences can be generated.

 #### MidiHandler:

 - test_parsing_valid_midi_file: Checks if the MIDI file is parsed correctly, ensuring that the output is a list of integers representing notes.